Groundswell NZ: Attempted meetings with Government figures

-In late December 2021, Climate Change Minister James Shaw confirmed that he had agreed to meet the leaders of Groundswell in Southland in 2022 at the request of National Party MP Joe Mooney.
+In late December 2021, Climate Change Minister James Shaw confirmed that he had agreed to meet the leaders of Groundswell in Southland in 2022 at the request of National Party MP Joseph Mooney.
 McKenzie confirmed that Shaw had agreed to meet them but had no settled on a date.

 In February 2022, McKenzie confirmed that Groundswell had postponed its planned protest in Wellington due to the impact of adverse weather conditions on harvesting in both the North Island and South Island.
 McKenzie also criticised the Government's handling of the Convoy 2022 New Zealand's protest outside the New Zealand, taking exception to Speaker Trevor Mallard's decision to turn sprinklers on the protesters occupying Parliamentary grounds and play loud music at them.
 McKenzie argued that the Government was ignoring the concerns of anti-vaccine mandate protesters.

 In March 2022, a spokesperson for Prime Minister Ardern confirmed that she would meet Groundswell leaders McKenzie and Paterson as part of a meeting with a range of industry leaders at an undetermined future date.
 McKenzie welcomed the Government's decision to enter into dialogue with Groundswell while stating he "was a bit disappointed to be lumped in with all the other sector groups."

 In April 2022, McKenzie declined to meet Ardern with other farming industry bodies including DairyNZ and Beef + Lamb New Zealand, claiming it was difficult to get them to understand Groundswell's perspective.
 He also reiterated Groundswell's request for a solo meeting with the Prime Minister, which was declined.
 According to McKenzie, the group was focusing on the Government's HWEN partnership to reduce primary sector emissions and the Water Services Bill, which would affect rural properties.

 On 17 November 2022, Groundswell delivered to MPs and Ministers at Parliament a petition to stop the government's proposed agricultural emissions framework.
 In mid November 2022, Stuff reported that the Climate Change Commission would meet with Groundswell members in Canterbury and Southland.

 On 15 December 2022, McKenzie and Paterson finally met with Prime Minister Ardern, Agriculture Minister Damien O'Connor, Climate Change Minister Shaw, Deputy Leader of the House Kieran McAnulty and Associate Agriculture Minister Meka Whaitiri at Parliament in Wellington.
 McKenzie stated that the meeting went well and "gave it a six out of 10 for communication and about a two for achievement."
 A spokesperson for the Prime Minister stated that "there was a sharing of information and views, as is the case with the regular meeting she has with farming sector groups."

+Golf balls at Fieldays

+Groundswell sold golf balls with the faces of Prime Minister Hipkins and other ministers on them at the annual Mystery Creek Fieldays event in June 2023.
+"Drive Labour out - golf balls.
+The golf balls you won't mind putting in the bunker," advertising for the golf balls said.